 - a permitted general situation or a permitted health situation exists.

-For a charity that is considering buying or renting a list of donors (whether this be from another charity or a list broker), it is important to consider APP 3, which states that “an APP entity must collect personal information only by lawful and fair means”.
+For a charity that is considering buying or renting a list of donors (be it from another charity or a list broker), it is important to consider APP 3, which states that 'an APP entity must collect personal information only by lawful and fair means'.

 There are a number of steps that a charity can take to ensure responsible, honest and ethical management of people’s information and data.